seanso/rhel-kolla-openstack/README.md

 ```

 ### DockerFiles fix
-We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes'([Go to changes here](changes)), Most of the changes are yum packages that do not exist for rhel, so you need to create a sperated if condition for rhel and put there only the packages that are exists.
+We've included some changes in several docker files, each and everyone of the changes is written in the directory 'changes'([Go to changes here](changes)), Most of the changes are yum packages that do not exist for rhel, so you need to create a separated if condition for rhel and put there only the packages that exist.
-All the changes are documented in the changes directory and in the commit.
-Here is an example for neutron-server Dockerfile:
+Here is an example of the changes we've made for 'neutron-server' Dockerfile:

 * **docker/neutron/neutron-server/Dockerfile.j2**

-Seperate rhel from Oracleinux and Centos because some packages have diffrante names or does not exists.
+Seperate rhel from Oracleinux and Centos because some packages have different names or do not exist at all.

 ```diff --git a/docker/neutron/neutron-server/Dockerfile.j2 b/docker/neutron/neutron-server/Dockerfile.j2
 index 9694778..302b431 100644